-Software Engineering (Games Development) - Foundation Degree
+Software Engineering (Game Development) - Foundation Degree (Subject to Validation)

 Course Code: IH1HE12

 UCAS Code: G610